Essential hypertension: Genetics

 Having a personal family history of hypertension increases the likelihood that an individual develops it.
 More than 50 genes have been examined in association studies with hypertension, and the number is constantly growing.
 One of these genes is the angiotensinogen (AGT) gene, studied extensively by Kim et al. They showed that increasing the number of AGT increases the blood pressure and hence this may cause hypertension.
-In single variant tests, it has been shown that SNPs were enriched for variants associated with adiposity, type 2 diabetes, coronary heart disease and kidney function in previously published GWAS, providing evidence that genetic loci related to blood pressure contribute to cardiovascular outcomes.
+In single variant tests, it has been shown that SNPs were enriched for variants associated with adiposity, type 2 diabetes, coronary heart disease and kidney function in previously published genome-wide association study, providing evidence that genetic loci related to blood pressure contribute to cardiovascular outcomes.
 Twins have been included in studies measuring ambulatory blood pressure; from these studies it has been suggested that there is a large genetic influence on essential hypertension.
 Supporting data has emerged from animal studies as well as clinical studies in human populations.
 The majority of these studies support the concept that the inheritance is probably multifactorial or that a number of different genetic defects each has an elevated blood pressure as one of its phenotypic expressions.
 However, the genetic influence on hypertension is not fully understood at the moment.
 It is believed that linking hypertension-related phenotypes with specific variations of the genome may yield definitive evidence of heritability.
 Another view is that hypertension can be caused by mutations in single genes, inherited on a Mendelian basis.